icopy-site/awesome/docs/index.md

 - [Tools of the Trade](awesome/ToolsOfTheTrade.md) - Tools used by companies on Hacker News.
 - [Clean Tech](awesome/awesome-clean-tech.md) - Fighting climate change with technology.
 - [Wardley Maps](awesome/awesome-wardley-maps.md) - Provides high situational awareness to help improve strategic planning and decision making.
+- [Social Enterprise](awesome/awesome-social-enterprise.md) - Building an organization primarily focused on social impact that is at least partially self-funded.
+- [Engineering Team Management](awesome/awesome-engineering-team-management.md) - How to transition from software development to engineering management.

 ## Work